biopython/biopython/DEPRECATED.rst

 Bio.Statistics
 --------------
-This module was declared obsolete in Release 1.74, and deprecated in Release 1.76.
+This module was declared obsolete in Release 1.74, deprecated in Release 1.76, and removed in Release 1.79.

 Bio.File
 --------